web-platform-tests/wpt/docs/_writing-tests/index.md

   for tips on how to write great rendering tests.
 There are a few different ways to write rendering tests:

-  * [Reftests][] should be used to test rendering and layout.
+  * [Reftests](reftests) should be used to test rendering and layout.
 They consist of two or more pages with assertions as to whether they render identically or not.

-  * [Visual tests][visual] should be used for checking rendering where there is a large number of conforming renderings such that reftests are impractical.
+  * [Visual tests](visual) should be used for checking rendering where there is a large number of conforming renderings such that reftests are impractical.
     They consist of a page that renders to final state at which point a screenshot can be taken and compared to an expected rendering for that user agent on that platform.

-* [testharness.js][] tests should be used (where possible!) for testing everything else.
+* [testharness.js](testharness) tests should be used (where possible!) for testing everything else.
 They are built with the testharness.js unit testing framework, and consist of assertions written in JavaScript.

-* [wdspec][] tests are written in Python using [pytest](https://docs.pytest.org/en/latest/) and test [the WebDriver browser automation protocol](https://w3c.github.io/webdriver/)
+* [wdspec](wdspec) tests are written in Python using [pytest](https://docs.pytest.org/en/latest/) and test [the WebDriver browser automation protocol](https://w3c.github.io/webdriver/)

-* [Manual tests][manual] are used as a last resort for anything that can't be tested using any of the above.
+* [Manual tests](manual) are used as a last resort for anything that can't be tested using any of the above.
 They consist of a page that needs manual interaction or verification of the final result.